nazmulidris/ts-scratch/css/README.md

 1. `.DottedBox { padding: 8pt; border: 4pt dotted cornflowerblue; }`
 2. `.DottedBox > * { /* this gets applied to all the children */ }`

-### img vs CSS background-image
+## CSS background-image vs img tag

 Here's a great
 [SO thread](https://stackoverflow.com/questions/492809/when-to-use-img-vs-css-background-image) on
-this topic.
+when to use CSS `background-image` vs using the `img` tag.
 To summarize:

 - Use `img` tag when the image is part of the content (foreground).
 - Use CSS `background-image` when: